spacetelescope/mirage/docs/yaml_generator.rst

 	yam.reffile_setup()
 	yam.create_inputs()

 The outptut from this will be the collection of yaml files needed to run Mirage and create all of the observation files.
+An :ref:`example yaml file <example_yaml>` shows all of the parameters necessary when simulating an exposure.

 Run Mirage
 ----------